 Pay Per Click Marketing

-The internet has changed how advertising works, and now the dominant model used is pay per click.
+The internet has changed how advertising works, and now one of the most dominant models used is pay per click.

-Companies still show advertisements, through search engines or ad networks, but they're billed on a per click (or sometimes per impression) basis, with blind bidding systems used to determine the amount paid.
+Companies show advertisements, through search engines, social networks or ad networks, but they're billed on a per click (or sometimes per impression) basis, with blind bidding systems used to determine the amount paid.
 This makes it possible to easily track ROI, monitoring conversion rates from click to contact to customer.

 PROS OF PAY PER CLICK MARKETING

 - Rapid.
-When short-term results are required, there's no better tool than PPC, allowing you to rapidly reach large audiences and start promoting your company.
+When short-term results are required, there's no better tool than PPC, allowing you to rapidly reach large audiences and start promoting your SaaS offering.

 - Easily scalable.
 If you find a PPC channel that works, it's quick and easy to double-down on it, upping your ad spend and boosting your impressions and clicks.